saulpw/visidata/dev/checklists/manual-tests.md

     - edit
     - frequency table
 10. large dataset (311)
-11. multiline scrolling tests
-    - test case 1
-        - use vgit
-        - main status sheet is 1 line per row, scroll down manually to the bottom
-        - and past, ensure it scrolls well
-        - and then scroll to the top, and make sure it scrolls back
-     - test case 2
-        - start a few down from the top
-        - Ctrl+F
-        - make sure the cursor stays relatively positioned
-        - Ctrl+F and Ctrl+B should be reserves, at least in the middle of the sheet
-        - and then all the way to the bottom; j does nothing
-        - gj always puts the cursor on the bottom row
-     - test case 3
-        - Shift+L for log, same tests
 12. Options
     - local + global options should be set appropriately
         - bin/vd -f tsv sample_data/sample.tsv -f csv sample_data/benchmark.csv